molyaka-186/online-voting/README.md

 # ONLINE  STUDENTS'S VOTING WEBSITE

-    this is an online voting pool for students where they can raise voice aginst injustice and        inethical things hapenning in the society and in the goverment as fight for justice is our        right.
+    this is an online voting poll for students where they can raise voice aginst injustice and inethical things hapenning in the society and in the goverment as fight for justice is our right.

    ## PREQUISITES
-     create a databse poll.
+     create a databse poll as described in file "poll.sql".

    ## INSTALLATION AND RUNNING AND DEPLOYMENT ONA LIVE SYSTEM